There are many reasons why you might want to build a membership site. But, in this post, I want to share one that goes beyond money.

 Thousands and thousands of accounts have been disappearing from Twitter.
 Pages have been disappearing from Facebook.
 I’ve seen numerous reports of Facebook Ad accounts being turned off and they literally had nothing to do with politics whatsoever.

-They don't even need to provide customer service.
+They don’t even need to provide customer service.
 Most everybody who has an account banned has no recourse.
 No idea who to even contact to ask them why.
-If you do have a contact, it is only because you spend a ton of money with them.
-Most are not in that position.

 Sadly, this is not just about social media.
 Now, you can be turned off my your email list provider, your web host… your payment provider.
 For practically any reason.